JennEYoon/datasciY/logs-eval-2020.md

   * CoLab setup test again, installing and saving datasets, saving library installed.
   * Jupyter notebook, which cells to rerun.

+### 4b) Fast.ai deep learning book
+  * Read online, notebooks.
+  * Watch videos
+  * Do practice.
+  * Also have paper book, can use sometimes.

-### 4) More classes signed up 8/5
+### 5) More classes signed up 8/5

+  * udemy ML intro, WCC -- Janelia, currently doing.
+OK review.
   * udemy Data Science interview Q&A, career - Jose Portilla
-    - Read DataSci interview Q&A.
   * udemy Tensorflow 2 - Jose Portilla
   * udemy SQL complete - Jose Portilla
   * udemy Pytorch - Jose Portilla
   * udacity - free Pytorch intro, Meetup
-  * udemy ML intro, WCC

-### 5) Fluent Python book, Python Workouts book
+### 6) Fluent Python book, Python Workouts book
   * June started, good for understanding structures.
   * Don't need to read most of it, just focus on areas I want, more core-basic stuff.
   * Python Workout book - short exercises, doing chapter 5 file I/O
     - reading csv, excel, json files?

-### 6) Other Books Reading - June-July 2020:
+### 7) Other Books Reading - June-July 2020:
-  * Build a Career in Data Science
+  * Build a Career in Data Science -- in interview part
   * Good Habits Bad Habits - help to change sleep time, exercise & fasting, meditation & eye exercise
   * Capital in 21 Century - ideas on inequality economics projects using DS.
   * Head First Javascript (c 2014). - to add simple .js to my website.
+   \-
+ * New Good Habit - set up environment as much as possible to provide cues for action.
+   Make it as repeatable as possible, simple cue, then default action.
+No delay to think about it.
+   - I've successfully set up Good Habit of hugging/greeting Bill as soon as he comes home from work.
+   - I've successfully set up Good Habit of contributing 1 items to GitHub, as soon as I wake up.
+     1-year success along with how to fix it when I forget, 3-4 times.
+   - Successfully established habit of prgramming practice almost daily from July 2018 SciPy conference to now, with 2 breaks.

+   ***Next Habit: Daily exercise & Sleep at same time daily.***

-### 6) Other Projects
+### 8) Other Projects

- * Work on Titanic project to start small.
  * Answer StackOverflow questions to get recent practice.
-   - SO 609 points as of 7/1/2020.
-People are upvoting my old answers.
+   - SO 500 points as of July 2019.
    - SO has new questions being posted even during Coronavirus.
    - Write some more answers.
 Maybe post self Q & A on github "master" to "main" for newbiews, single user.
    - SO 655 as of 8/10, 2 more answers, only 1 got points.